 Nick and his work have been featured on the ABC morning news, WBEZ, Wisconsin Public Television, CinemaJaw podcast, Reel Chicago, & even a few German RV magazines.
 He is the creative director of Little Cabin Films a production company he started in 2009.
 Via LCF (with partner DP Andrew Morgan) he has made a variety of online commercials, documentaries, and spots for clients like Bucketfeet, Garrett Popcorn Shops, Music Direct, IBEW, Chicago Architecture Foundation, & Northwestern University.
 He has been a producer on the official Bank of America Chicago Marathon Video for 10 years working hand in hand with Chicago's best verite cinematographers.

-Since 2008 his video work with Nogginlabs has been apart of many sprawling E-Learning projects that have won dozens of Brandon Hall Awards for clients like the Cicerone Certification Program (Beer Savvy Training 2013), Tiffany Diamonds (New Manager Training 2012), & OfficeMax (Best use of Video for Learning 2013).
+Since 2008 his video work with EY NogginLabs has been apart of many extensive E-Learning projects that have won dozens of Brandon Hall Awards for clients like the Cicerone Certification Program (Beer Savvy Training 2013), Tiffany Diamonds (New Manager Training 2012), & OfficeMax (Best use of Video for Learning 2013).
 Little Cabin Films created all video content for a sprawling new American Red Cross Lifeguarding Course in 2017.

-Nick has been a part of video projects all over the world in a variety of roles.
-He and his wonderful wife share an old house, a dog, and a charming cat.
+Nick and his wonderful wife share an old house, a dog, and a charming cat.
 He collects a lot of media (1000s of vinyl records and VHS).
-In his soul searching free time he is developing a few documentaries, DJing at dive bars, traveling to rural Michigan, and helps run a skateboard company for "over the hill" skateboarders called Pardon My Thrashing.
+In his soul searching free time he is developing a few documentaries, DJing at dive bars, traveling to rural Michigan, and helps run an inclusive skateboard company for "over the hill" skateboarders called Pardon My Thrashing.